Usage examples

 ! warning (int_as_float) column: col4 the values of 'column: col4' are floating point but can be integers

-! warning (R_glmmTMB_target_variable) dataset Imbalanced dependent variable (glmmTMB)
+! warning (R_imbalanced_target_variable) dataset Imbalanced distribution of target variable values

 datalinterserver HTTP-based linting